Small Business Index Survey

 The Small Business Index Survey tracks trends and issues affecting small businesses in Florida.
 Small business owners are surveyed quarterly in order to monitor small business trends and identify emerging issues that may be addressed by the Florida Chamber’s Small Business Council.

-2014 Quarter 2 Survey Results
+2014 Quarter 3 Survey Results

-Florida Small Business Index: 2014 Quarter 2 Results (PDF Document)
+Florida Small Business Index: 2014 Quarter 3 Results (PDF Document)

-The survey, conducted in conjunction with the Florida Small Business Development Center Network (SBDC), shows 43 percent of small businesses reporting higher company sales compared to this time last year.
+The survey, conducted in conjunction with the Florida Small Business Development Center (SBDC) Network shows 37 percent of small businesses reporting higher company sales compared to last quarter.

 The Florida Chamber’s Small Business Index Survey shows:

-- Sales Increased: 43 percent of businesses surveyed reported higher company sales compared to the same time period last year, with only 1-in-4 businesses reporting lower sales.
+- Sales Increased: 37 percent of businesses surveyed reported higher company sales compared to the same time period last year, with only 1-in-4 businesses reporting lower sales.